mikeraynham/wildaboutpilates/_posts/2019-03-22-yoga-spirits.md

 description: Recharge, relax and strengthen during this Yoga & Pilates Workshops for Busy Mums.
 ---

 I'm once again collaborating with [Yoga Spirits][1] in Mobberley to provide a Yoga & Pilates Workshop for Busy Mums.
-It's a relax, recharge and strengthening workshop with exercises tailored exclusively for post natal recovery.
+It's a relax, recharge and strengthening workshop with exercises tailored exclusively for postnatal recovery.

 The class costs £25 per person (or £20 for those who have attended previously) and includes refreshments and a healthy snack.